vfarcic/devops26/manuscript/03-quickstart.md

 If you used Helm, the structure should be familiar.
 If that's not the case, you might want to stop here and explore Helm in more detail. **The DevOps 2.4 Toolkit: Continuous Deployment To Kubernetes** book might be a good read if you have time, otherwise, check the official docs.

-The last file in that directory is *Jenkinsfile*.
+The last file in that directory is *jenkins-x.yml*.

 ```bash
 cat jenkins-x.yml